- This post contains affiliate links. Read more here.

 Depending on your dog’s personality, it’s usually best to wait on bringing in a new pet until they’ve worked through the grief.
 Generally, most grieving dogs will start to perk up in a couple of weeks, but some can go longer.

 Ultimately, be patient with your pet, give him time to mourn, and keep encouraging him on those walks and play times.
-A little extra attention—a new toy or chew bone, trips in the car (if he likes car rides)—to get him engaged in the world again will help to bring him around faster.
+A little extra attention to get him engaged in the world again will help to bring him around faster.

 In time he’ll once again be the happy-go-lucky dog you know and love.